webyda/skick/README.md

 2. Any exception arising inside a message handler will cause an `"exception"` message.
 3. Any daemon marked as a `dead_mans_hand` daemon, will cancel the message processing task, leading to a `"cancellation"` message
    *even if it was stopped by an exception*.
-4. If the websocket consumer task in a `FrontActor` dies, it will send a sentinel message to the `BackActor`, in which the `tag` field differs from normal sentinel actions.
+4. If the websocket consumer task in a `FrontActor` dies, the `WebsocketActor` will sense that this has happened.
+It will directly invoke the stop methods of both the actors associated with the connection, and both of them will send cancellation messages.

 ## Miscellaneous Features
 ### Hashes